tinchoz49/snabbmitt/README.md

 # snabbmitt
-Stateful components in Snabbdom using Mitt
+*EXPERIMENTAL* Stateful components in Snabbdom using Mitt